Imperial Indian Mail

-The Imperial Indian Mail was a train from Bombay to Calcutta during the British Raj.
+The Imperial Indian Mail was a passenger train running from Bombay to Calcutta.
 The train was a part of a maritime rail system that carried mail and passengers from London to Calcutta (and on to Rangoon) by a mix of ships and trains.
-Passengers traveled by train from London to Brindisi in Italy, then by boat from Brindisi to Bombay's Ballard Pier where they could directly board the Imperial India Mail for a 40-hour journey to Howrah.
+Passengers traveled by train from London to Brindisi in Italy, then by boat from Brindisi to Bombay's Ballard Pier where they could directly board the Imperial Indian Mail for a 40-hour journey to Howrah.
 Passengers heading to Rangoon could transfer to a steamer after a short boat ride from the rail station at Howrah to the pier at Outram Ghat.

-The train was featured in a 1939 film of the same title starring Noor Jehan and Gulzar.
-In E. M. Forster's novel A Passage to India, the train that Mrs. Moore and Adela Quested took to get to Chandrapore was, most likely, the Imperial Indian Mail.
+The train was featured in a 1939 film of the same title starring Noor Jehan.
+In Edward Morgan Forster's novel A Passage to India, the train that Mrs. Moore and Adela Quested took to get to Chandrapore was, most likely, the Imperial Indian Mail.

 History

 In the 1890s, there was a single mail train operating between Bombay and Howrah running through Jabalpur and Allahabad (now Prayagraj).
 This train connected with several other mail trains at important stations along the route, providing a through connection to Bombay and also conveyed the English mail between the two cities.
 However the train was mainly intended for passenger traffic and it was not possible to expedite the delivery of the outbound mail to England, as the train's schedule was constrained by the connecting trains and passenger demands.

 From 1897, the East Indian Railway and the Great Indian Peninsula Railway operated special trains to facilitate quick movement of the English mail from Bombay / Mumbai to Calcutta / Kolkata.
 The special trains connected directly with the mail steamers at Bombay and also carried a limited number of First Class passengers, completing the journey to Howrah in 43 hours.

 In 1908, the special train was replaced with a new service called the Overland Express.
-Similar services were operated to Madras and Peshawar.

-The Imperial Indian Mail was the best-known edition of these Postal special trains and commenced operations in November 1926.
+Similar services were operated to Madras and Peshawar.The Imperial Indian Mail was the best-known edition of these Postal special trains and commenced operations in November 1926.